 2. A letter was received from Entech Engineering in regards to the Conyngham-Sugarloaf Joint Municipal Authority.
 It is in regards to a WQM Part ll Permit Application for the construction of the expansion and upgrade of the Conyngham-Sugarloaf Joint Municipal Authority’s existing wastewater treatment facility from 0.350 MGD to 0.500 MGD Annual Average flow with a Hydraulic Capacity of 0.750 MGD.
 The Application information is attached for review and comment.
 The Municipal Land Use Letter Permit Application is attached and is to be completed and signed.
 A copy was sent to Zoning Officer, Henry Mleczynski, for review and comment.

-2. The Order of the Friars Minor of the Slavo-Byzantine Rite to Sugarloaf 93, LLC Rezone Request: Correspondence was received on April 19, 2021 regarding a rezoning request at the monastery property of the Order of the Friars.
-The Township Supervisors, at their meeting of April 13, 2021, have referred the matter to Planning for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the Rezone Request as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Endless Energy zoning application for a ground mount solar system: As per Ordinance No. 2 of 2011 regarding freestanding solar panels, application is being submitted to the Planning Committee for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the zoning application as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Any other business that the Board Members want to discuss.
+2. Any other business that the Board Members want to discuss.

 3. The next scheduled meeting of the Planning Commission will be held on Monday, October 3, 2022 at 7:00 P.M.